 Areas of counselling I deal with

-£40 per hour for individuals, £50 for couples, this can be paid via bank transfer or cash.
+£45 per hour for individual sessions paid via bank transfer or cash.
 The first session to be paid via cash.

 The number of sessions will be unique to each individual dependant on the complexity of the problems you face and the solutions you seek.